AstridNielsen-lab/AstridNielsen-lab/README.md

 In 2022, a teacher started an open source community called Dispərət Techno⚡Social Faculty.
 This community has grown to include millions of developers from around the world.
 Together, we have built:

 💻  A free hour programming curriculum

 🏛️  Forums and chat rooms where you can get coding help and feedback on your projects

-🧪 + coding tutorials
+🧪  Coding tutorials

-🎒 + free YouTube courses on Computer Science, Data Science, and Machine Learning
+🎒  Free YouTube courses on Computer Science, Data Science, and Machine Learning

 We are fully donor-supported.
 And we are extremely capital-efficient.